The log function

 |

-raised to an exponent.
-We do this and the log function then returns the exponent:
+raised to the exponent 3.
+The logarithm function then returns the exponent.

 log ( 1000 ) = log ( 10 3 ) = 3

-If you compare this graph of the log function to the
+If you compare this graph to the graph

 then you see that one can be gotten from the other by interchanging